 Camp HLC is provided free for our ALS families by Hope Loves Company and our sponsors.
 All meals and activities are included.

-Camp HLC offers so many fun experiences, including hikes, games, zip lines, rock climbing, boating, fishing, a ropes course, archery, yoga, arts and crafts, and much more.
+Camp HLC offers so many fun experiences, including hikes, games, zip lines, rock climbing, boating, fishing, a ropes course, archery, yoga, arts and crafts, group therapy sessions, music, and much more.

 Camp HLC Locations